-Detergents are now offered in liquid, powder, or single-dose pacs formats.
+Detergents are now offered in liquid, powder, or single-dose packs formats.
 All of them clean clothes well.
-However, liquid detergents are very effect on greasy, oily stains, and can be easily used as a stain pre-treater.
+However, liquid detergents are very effective on greasy, oily stains, and can be easily used as a stain pre-treater.
 Powdered detergents are usually less expensive to use per load.
 They are effective on clay and ground-in dirt.
 Single-dose detergents are convenient and simple to use.
 They are typically more expensive to use on a per load basis.

 Almost all brands are now formulated to use in high-efficiency front load or top load washers; just look for the "he" (high-efficiency) symbol to be sure.
 You may actually have a hard time finding a detergent without the symbol, but rest assured that you can use "he" laundry detergent in a standard top-load washer.

 Whether you decide on liquid, pods, or powder, remember that price isn't always the best indicator of how well a detergent will perform in cleaning your clothes.
 The key is to look at the list of ingredients on the product label.
-The more active ingredients listed in the formula, like enzymes that break down stains and surfactants that lift the soil away from fabric and suspend it in the water; the better the detergent will perform.
+The more active ingredients listed in the formula, like enzymes that break down stains and surfactants that lift the soil away from the fabric and suspend it in the water; the better the detergent will perform.

-If you select a liquid, heavy-duty detergent (Tide, Persil) that includes the enzymes, surfactants, and other ingredients to remove most stains and heavy soil, you can use it to pre-treat stains and there's no need for a separate stain remover.
+If you select a liquid, heavy-duty detergent (such as Tide or Persil) that includes the enzymes, surfactants, and other ingredients to remove most stains and heavy soil, you can use it to pre-treat stains and there's no need for a separate stain remover.

 If you choose a less expensive detergent, you'll also need to purchase an enzyme-based stain remover.

 You'll see detergents specifically marketed for baby's laundry because they are hypo-allergenic and less harsh on sensitive skin.
 You can simply choose a fragrance and dye-free detergent because it is these ingredients that are most often the cause of skin reactions.

 02 of 05